Code-Institute-Submissions/milestone-project-48/readme.md

 ## Deployment

-I created my repository on github and in the end hosted it on github pages since i sent that link to friends in order for them to give me feedback.
+I created my repository on github and in the end hosted it on github pages since I sent that link to friends in order for them to give me feedback.

 * There are no other versions.
-* There are also no differences since this is the only version that i used.
-There are only differences between my local version on visual code and my github pages version before i commit the changes.
+* There are also no differences since this is the only version that I used.
+There are only differences between my local version on visual code and my github pages version before I commit the changes.

 Link to the deployed version: https://johnsletvoldhafenrichter.github.io/milestone-project-2/